 While none of these non-creature Surge spells are super exciting, they become slightly more efficient versions of effects that have existed on previous cards.
 In the Two-Headed Giant format they were originally created for (a format where 4 players play in teams of 2), these are actually really good spells.
 In an ordinary two-player game of Magic, they still serve as fairly useful cards in a deck that wants to cast multiple spells in a turn.

-When you combine him with one-mana creatures with Dash such as Zurgo Bellstriker and Lightning Berserker, you can deal a lot of damage in a hurry, His best partner is currently his Prowess buddy, Monastery Swiftspear.
+When you combine him with one-mana creatures with Dash such as Zurgo Bellstriker and Lightning Berserker, you can deal a lot of damage in a hurry, His best partner in Standard was his Prowess buddy, Monastery Swiftspear.
 While the Swiftspear has continue to see significant play in Modern, Stormchaser Mage sadly has not, even despite all of the support Wizards have received from the Dominaria set.

 As Intro Packs go, "Surge of Resistance" is pretty easy to upgrade.
 There are a lot of unexciting creatures in the deck that can be easily replace.
-Jori En, Ruin Diver should be at the top of your list and replace the rather inefficient Pyromancer's Assault enchantments.
+Jori En, Ruin Diver is a good creature candidate to replace the rather inefficient Pyromancer's Assault enchantments.